 Canada’s Top 5 Commercial Construction Firms and the Projects They’re Leading in 2025

-How We Selected the Top 5 Construction Companies
+How Did We Select the Top 5 Construction Companies?

 1. PCL Construction

 PCL Construction, based in Edmonton, Alberta, is Canada's leading employee-owned construction firm.
-The company employs around 4,500 skilled employees and manages projects worth over $7 billion annually.
-It excels in commercial construction, civil infrastructure, and specialized projects, contributing to iconic landmarks and essential infrastructure nationwide.
+The company employs approximately 4,500 skilled employees and manages projects valued at over $7 billion annually.
+It excels in commercial construction, civil infrastructure, and specialized projects, contributing to the development of iconic landmarks and essential infrastructure nationwide.

-According to a LinkedIn post, PCL will highlight its Specialized Projects team's focus on urgent client needs and large-scale water infrastructure.
+According to a LinkedIn post, PCL will highlight its Specialized Projects team's focus on addressing urgent client needs and large-scale water infrastructure projects.
 PCL's Industrial Services provide fast, reliable maintenance and upgrades, while leaders like Walter Schachtschneider champion innovation in AI, automation, and sustainable solar projects.

 2. AtkinsRéalis

-AtkinsRéalis (formerly SNC-Lavalin), based in Montreal, Quebec, is a leading commercial construction and engineering firm.
+AtkinsRéalis (formerly SNC-Lavalin), based in Montreal, Quebec, is a leading provider of commercial construction and engineering services.
 The company employed approximately 31,000 people and generated $2.5 billion in revenue in the first quarter of 2025.
-It is known for managing complex infrastructure projects, specializing in transportation networks, energy facilities, and water management solutions.
+It is recognized for managing complex infrastructure projects, with a specialization in transportation networks, energy facilities, and water management solutions.

 AtkinsRéalis will prioritize sustainable infrastructure and innovative engineering moving forward.
 They aim to lead significant initiatives in transit systems, energy optimization, water management, and large-scale industrial projects for a more efficient future.